Tips & tricks: Driving in winter

 Interview with an expert

-As part of its research, SnowTrex spoke to Martin Schork, Head of e-commerce at Schork, and asked him a few questions about winter driving.
+As part of its research, SnowTrex spoke to Martin Schork, Head of e-commerce at the company Schork, and asked him a few questions about winter driving.
 Mr Schork is an absolute expert when it comes to car accessories and road safety and shared exciting information and valuable tips on winter driving with SnowTrex.

 Which car accessories should not be missing on any winter journey?